Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 Kocaeli is a major industrial city in Turkey located right in the extended Istanbul metro with a growing young population with proximity to major ports and the slightly inland agricultural region of Sakarya.

-The city is well-connected to transportation networks connecting Istanbul and Ankara and can be expected to grow in value as demand for housing expands.
+The city is well-connected to transport networks that connect to other Turkish property markets such as Istanbul and Ankara, and can be expected to grow in value as demand for housing expands.

 Costs of living in Kocaeli is relatively low, which makes it an attractive destination for factory production and commercial real estate, and the Turkish government also has a number of incentives for foreign investors, such as free zones and tax breaks.